axbycc/LiveSplat/README.md

 Message from the Author
 ------
 LiveSplat was developed as a small part of a larger proprietary VR telerobotics system.
-I posted a video of the Gaussian splatting component of this system Reddit and many people expressed an interest in experimenting with it themselves.
+I posted a video of the Gaussian splatting component of this system on Reddit and many people expressed an interest in experimenting with it themselves.
 So I spun it out and called it LiveSplat and now I'm making it publicly available (see installation instructions below).

 LiveSplat should be considered alpha level.
 I do not have the resources to test the installation on many different machines, so let me know if the application does not run on yours (assuming your machine meets the requirements).